4 kids sitting on chairs

 Apr 24, 2024

 Unveil the distinctions between ADHD and autism.
-Understand the genetic links, diagnostic criteria, and treatment approaches.
-Discover the impact on functioning.
+Understand the genetic links, diagnostic criteria, and treatment approaches and the impact on functioning.

 To grasp the distinctions between ADHD and autism, it is important to gain an understanding of each condition individually and explore their co-occurrence.